bradstewart/electron-boilerplate-vue/README.md

 electron-boilerplate-vue
 ==============
 Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io) and [Vue.js](http://vuejs.org).
-The majority of this project is the awesome work by @szwacz on his original electron-boilerplate.
-I simply changed a few bits to make Vue work.
+This project is based on [vue-templates/webpack](https://github.com/vuejs-templates/webpack) and the awesome work by @szwacz on [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

+**This README is a work in progress.**

 Scope of this project:

 - Provide basic structure of the application so you can much easier grasp what should go where.
 - Give you cross-platform development environment, which works the same way on OSX, Windows and Linux.
+- Build scripts for the application using .vue components for production and development with Hot Module Reload.
+- Package scripts to generate executable files (.app, .exe).
+- Test scripts for both unit and end-to-end testing.
 - Generate ready for distribution installers of your app for all supported operating systems.

-- Set up build scripts for Vue.js and .vue components.
+Note: Installer generation is currently NOT implemented.
+Once electron-builder stablizes, I will add that to the project.

 # Quick start